etnt/mfl/README.md

 ### 4. MFL - Core Erlang Generator (mfl_core_erlang_generator.py)
 A code generator that translates parsed and type-checked expressions into Erlang Core language code.
 Supports lambda abstractions, function applications, let bindings, and arithmetic expressions.

+### 5. MFL - AST Interpreter (mfl_ast.py)
+A direct interpreter for the Abstract Syntax Tree (AST) that provides another execution backend for MFL expressions.
+The interpreter evaluates expressions by traversing the AST, handling:
+- Variable bindings and lookups
+- Function application with proper variable substitution
+- Let expressions for local variable definitions
+- Arithmetic operations
+- Curried functions
+This interpreter serves as a reference implementation, making it easier to understand how MFL expressions are evaluated without the complexity of compilation or virtual machine execution.

 ## Requirements

 The programs may require various Python packages.
 Install them using: